 While this may surprise you, Low Power Mode might sometimes stop this feature from working.
 Since Apple Music Sing involves heavy use of AI and is taxing on the CPU, Neural Engine, and Battery, Low Power Mode might restrict it from functioning in the first place.

-You can turn it off by tapping the battery icon in your control centre.
+You can turn it off by tapping the battery icon in your control center.
 You can also disable it from the Battery page in the Settings app; an option called Low Power Mode must be turned off.